Skip to main content

 About

-The Community Foundation Philanthropy Award was established by CMF and the Michigan Nonprofit Association (MNA) in 2006 to honor a living individual and/or family for their exceptional service and commitment to growing community philanthropy in Michigan on behalf of one or more community foundations.
-This award recognizes generosity of time, talent and treasure, specifically the individual or family's leadership, impact, creativity and collaboration.
-Nominations will be accepted for a living individual or family.
+The Community Philanthropy Award was established by CMF and the Michigan Nonprofit Association (MNA) in 2006 to honor a living individual and/or family for their exceptional service and commitment to growing community philanthropy in Michigan on behalf of one or more community foundations.
+This award recognizes generosity of time, talent and treasure, ties and testimony (the 5 Ts of Philanthropy) specifically the individual or family's leadership, impact, creativity and collaboration.
+Examples of eligible honorees include community foundation volunteers, donors, partners, youth leaders and others who have contributed to the foundation and community philanthropy through partnership, impactful initiatives, special projects, efforts towards movement building, etc. Nominations will be accepted for a living individual or family and must be submitted by staff or a board member of a community foundation in CMF's membership.
 Public officials, foundation staff and CMF trustees are not eligible for nomination.

 We are grateful to representatives from MNA and the CMF Community Foundation Committee who serve as peer reviewers for the Community Foundation Philanthropy Award submissions and lead the selection of the winner.